|

 The Eksekutif trains that depart from Gambir take 6:30 hours on average to reach Yogyakarta, whereas the cheaper Ekonomi class trains take on average 7:30 hours.

-Apart from the seats, duration, and price, practically all other variables of train travel are the same: Both classes have AC on trains, electrical plugs, and the food carts offer the same food.
+Apart from the seats, duration, and price, practically all other variables of train travel are the same: Both classes have AC on trains, electrical plugs, and the food carts offer the same options.

 ExecutiveEconomy